shipth-is/cli/docs/apple/apiKey.md

 :::info
 An **App Store Connect API key** is used to authenticate and authorize automated interactions with Apple's App Store Connect API, enabling tasks like managing app metadata, TestFlight, and sales reports.

+**ShipThis uses one of these keys to automatically upload new builds of your games.**
 :::

 :::tip